 Logos are meant to help people identify with a certain group or class.
-We believe this type of group identification is limiting in the workplace.
-Dressing in a neutral style helps our customer successfully connect with different generations and different worldviews.
+We believe this type of group identification should be limited in the workplace.
+Neutral branding helps guys better connect across different generations and worldviews.

 4. No Stretch Denim

 Stretch denim is and looks like a ‘comfortable’ product.
 The synthetic fibers necessary to make a jean stretch, changes the denim surface to look more casual.

 Stretch denim is OK for guys who put comfort above style and fit.
-But we believe a jean for the workplace should be all-cotton, it looks more elevated, it holds its shape better…and it’s still plenty comfortable.
+But we believe a jean for the workplace should be all-cotton, it looks more elevated, holds its shape better…and it’s still plenty comfortable.

 5. No Fake Fades

-We recommend avoiding jeans that are pre-faded, especially jeans that try to replicate a vintage, worn jean.
+We recommend avoiding pre-faded jeans, especially jeans that try to replicate a vintage jeans.
 Regardless of how good the fake fades are, people can tell they’re fake.

 Faded jeans are acceptable in the workplace, but we the believe jeans should fade naturally, through lots of wear.

 6. Up-to-date Fit

-A professional jean doesn’t need to look like it’s intentionally tailored, but it should look like you care about details, and you’re aware of the fits that are current with the times.
+A professional jean should look like you care about details, and you’re aware of the fits that are current with the times.

 We advise paying close attention to how much room you have through the seat, thighs, ankles – and the overall length.
 The most common improvement is reducing excess fabric in these key areas.